MCFpy/mcf/docs/source/index.rst

 If you prefer a graphical interface, do the following:

-1. Install Anaconda distribution including Anaconda navigator from `here <https://docs.anaconda.com/free/navigator/install/>`__.
+1. Download Anaconda Distribution including Anaconda Navigator from the Anaconda Documentation `here <https://www.anaconda.com/docs/main>`__ and install the software on your device.

-2. Set up an environment as described `here <https://docs.anaconda.com/free/navigator/getting-started/#managing-environments>`__ and make sure you choose the compatible Python version indicated at the beginning of this installation guide.
+2. Set up an environment as described in the Environments Page of the Anaconda Documentation and make sure you choose the compatible Python version indicated at the beginning of this installation guide.

 3. Install the **mcf** package by using pip install in your IDE console: